A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Conclusion

 Finally we showed that the solver reproduces the features of a sample magnetic field.
 The numerical methods developed here are for a Julia code which is available on GitHub at \href{https://github.com/Spiffmeister/FaADE.jl}{github.com/Spiffmeister/FaADE.jl}.
 Scripts which were used to generate the Figures in this paper are available at \href{https://github.com/Spiffmeister/FaADE_papera}{github.com/Spiffmeister/FaADE\_papera}.
 This excludes the MMS tests which are available in the main repository.

-Future work will investigate the relationship between the contours of the solution and the quadratic flux minimising surfaces.
-We also intend to extend the method to curvilinear coordinates for magnetic fields from the \textit{Stepped Pressure Equilibrium Code}\footnote{\href{https://github.com/PrincetonUniversity/SPEC}{github.com/PrincetonUniversity/SPEC}}~\cite{hudson_computation_2012}.
+Future work will extend the method to curvilinear coordinates and investigate solutions to the anisotropic diffusion equation in magnetic fields generated by the \textit{Stepped Pressure Equilibrium Code}\footnote{\href{https://github.com/PrincetonUniversity/SPEC}{github.com/PrincetonUniversity/SPEC}}~\cite{hudson_computation_2012} or other equilibrium codes.
+Also of interest is investigating the relationship between the contours of the solution and the quadratic flux minimising surfaces.